Mastermindless/EffectSize_Power_SampleSize/README.md

 This repository contains an R script that performs statistical tests including the calculation of Cohen's D, power analysis, and Welch's t-test for two groups using data from a pilot study.
 Additionally, the script generates a boxplot for visual representation and outputs session information.

-Note, sample data in sample_data.csv are not the real data.
+Note, sample data in sample_data.csv are not the true data from the script.

 ## Contents